Kingfisher Orchids

 • Mites require a miticide.

-It is crucial to understand that insecticides will not kill mites, and miticides will not kill insects.
+It is crucial to understand that insecticide will not kill mites, and miticides will not kill insects.

 Insect Pests and Commercial Control